Good influence: how charities can work with digital influencers

 Charities keen to reach the tricky millennial audience really need to focus on digital channels.
 This is something that has been widely adopted in the private sector where tie-ups with YouTubers or other influencers to promote campaigns or brands are already commonplace.
 For younger audiences, digital influencers are both popular and trusted – considered an extension of their peer group rather than part of a remote and faceless corporation.
 That is, in “yoof” speak, “keepin’ it real”.

 As a result, content from these influencers is more engaged with.
-In a recent campaign run for Cancer Research UK’s World Cancer Day, images posted via indaHash by influencers wearing their Unity Bands and encouraging followers to buy and wear their own, delivered engagement rates that were three times those of the industry benchmark for influencer campaigns.
+In May 2017, a campaign run for Cancer Research UK’s World Cancer Day, images posted via indaHash by influencers wearing their Unity Bands and encouraging followers to buy and wear their own, delivered engagement rates that were three times those of the industry benchmark for influencer campaigns.
 It is notable that the influencers used were from the midtier or “power users” with follower numbers between 1,000 and 100,000 which tend to enjoy much higher engagement levels than the Kim and Kaynes of the this world.
 This is because such influencers have smaller, more intensely focused audiences who cluster around shared passions points be that music, cookery or cats – and they are able to tailor their communication to suit.
 This is important for charity campaigns as these shared interests can translate into other areas.
 So, if an influencer chooses to partake in a charity campaign pro bono (as was the case with CRUK) because of a genuine interest or connection, it is likely that many of their followers will also share the same motivation.

 Ambassadors are already widely used in the charity sector and so using social influencers is a natural evolutionary path.
 And compared to other types of marketing it is extremely efficient – with indaHash you only pay for what you get and it is measurable, unlike many other forms of campaigning.
 In addition, the content or posts created by the influencers is “owned” by the brand or charity and so can be used again and again on your own social channels or future marketing campaigns.